 If you are adventurous and want to tick something off your bucket list then staying at the Sorrisniva Igloo hotel is a must and one of my top 9 things to do in Alta Norway winter.

 Top 9 Things To Do In Alta Norway In Winter

 1. Norway Northern Lights Tour

-Alta Finnmark is known as one of the best places in the world to see the Northern lights, so a winter trip wouldn’t be complete without at least attempting to view the Aurora Borealis.
-I suggest booking into a Norway Northern Lights tour with Glød Explorer.
-They are local experts and include pick up and drop off from the city centre.
-Before every Northern lights tour, Glød Explorer check the weather conditions, look for cloud free skies, and areas with little to no light pollution.
+Alta Finnmark is known as one of the best places in the world to see the Northern lights, so a Norway winter trip wouldn’t be complete without at least attempting to view the Aurora Borealis.
+I suggest booking into a Norway Northern Lights tour.
+This ensures you have local experts who will check the weather conditions, look for cloud free skies, and areas with little to no light pollution.

 We joined the tour two nights in a row to double our chances of seeing the elusive light show but got lucky on our first night.
-The tour was a highlight of my trip to Northern Norway and included hot drinks, homemade cake, transport, and knowledgable guides who helped take photos of us with this incredible natural phenomenon.
+The Northern lights tour was a highlight of my trip to Northern Norway and included hot drinks, homemade cake, transport, and knowledgeable guides who helped take photos of us with this incredible natural phenomenon.

 Price: NOK 1650